spirit986/external-storage/README.md

+Testing the NFS Provisioner with this fork at my personal Kubernettes setup.

 Although many of these recipes still work, this repo is now deprecated, moving work to https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner, come join us there !

 # External Storage